A Homeowner's Guide to the Roof Tax Credit

 Don't forget to check with your local utility provider.
 They are often a goldmine for rebates on energy-saving upgrades like cool roofs.
 Since a cool roof reduces your home's energy demand, especially for air conditioning, utilities are happy to help you cover the upfront cost.
 These rebates can often be combined with both federal and state incentives, creating a triple-dip of savings.
 The best way to find out what's available is to visit your utility company's website or give them a call.
 The Cool Roof Rating Council also provides helpful resources for homeowners looking to understand all the benefits and potential financial perks available.

-Common Mistakes to Avoid When Claiming Your Credit
+Mistakes to Avoid When Claiming Your Roof Tax Credit

 Claiming your tax credit is a great final step in your roofing project, but a few common slip-ups can cause unnecessary headaches.
 Knowing what to watch out for will help you get the full credit you deserve without any issues.
 Let’s walk through the main things to keep in mind.